 The move for yet another temporary fix comes as efforts for permanently solving the recurring Medicare problem are foundering.
 There is widespread support for bipartisan legislation to repair, once and for all, the broken Medicare formula but there is no agreement on how to bear the 10-year, $140 billion cost.

 New Senate Finance Committee Chairman Ron Wyden, D-Ore., wants to keep working on a permanent solution.
 He proposes using savings from lower costs for operations in Afghanistan.
 Republicans are demanding savings from President Barack Obama’s health care law.
-The resulting impasse has left lawmakers little alternative than to move another temporary fix.

 The measure blends $16 billion to address Medicare physician’s payments with about $6 billion more for a variety of other expiring health care provisions like higher Medicare payments to rural hospitals and for ambulance rides in rural areas.
 It contains about $23 billion in cuts, according to aides familiar with preliminary Congressional Budget Office estimates.